michaeltangfong/code-test-weston-library/README.md

 This  code example shows:
 * How to install and include utility library in your project.
-* How to write Node.js code to manipulate MIRN class and get useful data.
+* How to write Node.js code to manipulate MIRN class and retrieve useful data.
 * How to update MIRN business logic.

 ## Prerequisite ##